girlscript/winter-of-contributing/Android_Development_with_Kotlin/06. Views/Buttons.md

 val myButton = findViewById(R.id.button) as Button
 val myText = findViewById(R.id.textView) as TextView
 ```
-* After the we will need a variable to keep the track of how many time we have clicked on the button.
+* After that we will need a variable to keep the track of how many times we have clicked on the button.
 `var timesClicked = 0`

 * Now to capture the clicks we will use a method known as `setOnClickListener()`.
 It is basically used to perform a task when a user clicks on the button.